lamnguyenkhoa/SilkMelody/README.md

 A bootleg game.

-Status: On hold (not dropped) cause I need to find internship :v
+Status: Probably dropped.
+I want to try new things.

+Unity version: 2021.1.18f1.

 ## Table of contents